Pajamaland/ASUS-Vivobook16-EFI-OpenCore/README.md

 Crucial P2 1TB NVMe SSD

 ## Issues
 - Sleep will not work, *ever*.
 This is due to the fact that the laptop doesn't support S3, only S0ix.
-You can bypass this by just using hibernation.
-On an SSD, the wake time isn't too bad.
+  You can bypass this by just using hibernation. (``sudo pmset -a hibernatemode 25``) On an SSD, the wake time isn't too bad.
 - Hardware acceleration for Chromium-based applications & Firefox not working (will crash immediately).
 - Can't use Fn lock.